Accounts are created on an 'as requested' basis. Each registered

 (not yet supported during 'Limited Access')

-The development web app can be used to: create UIs (e.g. for data recording and cleaning), conduct data analyses (including plotting live graphs or running advanced machine learning models), or other complex processes (e.g. robotic simulations, running open source models, or training new models).
+The development web app can be used to: create UIs (e.g. for data recording and cleaning), conduct data analysis (including plotting live graphs or running advanced machine learning models), or other complex processes (e.g. robotic simulations, running open source models, or training new models).

 Managed environments can help developers focus on